 1. HONcode’s bizarre defense of the Homeowatch and Quackwatch at all cost.

-2. The immense pressure the HNF faced from the skeptics of homeopathy
+2. The immense pressure the HNF faced from the skeptics (from UK) of homeopathy

 Wordpress users are requested to reblog this post.